Nance Legins-Costley: Legal battle

 The appeal process was one of the longest in mid-19th century courts, lasting five years, from 1836 to 1841.
 During that time, Nance Legins Cromwell had married a free Black, Benjamin Costley, on 15 Oct.
 1840, just after Lincoln agreed to take the case.
-The emancipation of Nance by the court took place on July 23, 1841; that time Nance had three children, Amanda, Elisa Jane, and William, who were forever freed from indentured servitude.
+The emancipation of Nance by the court took place on July 23, 1841; by that time Nance had three children, Amanda, Elisa Jane, and William, who were forever freed from indentured servitude.
 Nance and her children became the first four of what eventually became four million slaves freed by the 13th Amendment to the U.S. Constitution.